lightningRalf/depCheck/README.md

   - `index-{timestamp}.html` - Timestamped visualization
   - `index.html` - Latest visualization (this is what opens in your browser)

+## License

+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](LICENSE) file for details.

 ## Troubleshooting

 If you encounter any issues: